 Steps to Create a Histogram in Excel

-Step 1 – The first step to create a histogram in excel is to select the range of cells containing the data to be presented using the histogram.
-This would be the input for the Histogram
+- The first step to building a histogram in Excel is to select the range of cells containing the data to be presented using the histogram.
+Then, it would be the input for the histogram.

-Histogram Chart in Excel is very simple and easy to use.
-Let understand the working of with some examples.
+A histogram chart in Excel is simple and easy to use.
+Let us understand working with some examples.

 As shown in the above figure screenshot, the data is about the height of apple trees.
-A total number of trees are 17.
-The x-axis of the histogram in excel shows the range of height in cm.
-Y-axis indicates the number of trees.
+The total number of trees is 17.
+The X-axis of the histogram in Excel shows the height range in cm.
+The Y-axis indicates trees.
 The chart shows three bars.
-One for the range 100-250, 2nd for the range of 250-400 and the 3rd for the range 400 to 550.
+One for the range 100-250 cm, the second for the range of 250-400, and the third for the range 400 – 550.
 So, the width of a bar is 150.
-The readings are in cm.
-The vertical axis (Y) shows the count of trees that fall under a given range.
-E.g. 6 trees are in the range 100-250, 9 trees are in the range 250-400 and 2 trees are in the range 400-550.
+So, the readings are in cm.
+The vertical axis (Y) shows the number of trees under a given range.
+E.g6 trees are in the range 100-250, 9 trees are in the range 250-400, and 2 trees are in the range 400-550.
 The legend is the height of the tree represented by green color.
-So, the bars indicate different height in cm for the recorded trees.
+So, the bars indicate different heights in cm for the recorded trees.

-As shown in the above example, the dataset contains positive as well as negative values.
-Here also, the Excel auto-calculated the range which is 3.3.
-A total number of values in the dataset are 19.
-The 3 bars indicate 3 different ranges and the total number of input values falling under each of the ranges.
-5 values are in the range of [-3.9, -0.6], 8 values are ranging from -0.6 to 2.7 and 6 values range from 2.7 to 6.
+As shown in the above example, the dataset contains positive and negative values.
+Here also, Excel auto-calculated the range, which is 3.3.
+The total number of values in the dataset is 19.
+The 3 bars indicate three different ranges and the total number of input values falling under each range.
+5 values are [-3.9, -0.6], 8 values range from -0.6 to 2.7, and 6 values range from 2.7 to 6.

-- The histogram chart in excel is useful where the entities to be measured can be presented in ranges such as height, weight, sales, frequencies, etc.
+- The histogram chart in Excel is useful where the entities to be measured can be presented in ranges such as height, weight, scales, frequencies, etc.

-- They give a rough idea of the density of the underlying distribution of the data, and often for density estimation.
+- They give a rough idea of the density of the underlying data distribution and often for density estimation.

-- They are also used for estimating the probability density function of the underlying variable.
+- They are also used to estimate the underlying variable’s probability density function.

-- Different intervals can expose different features of the input data in the histogram in excel.
+- Different intervals can expose various features of the input data in the histogram in Excel.

-- A histogram in excel isn’t useful to showcase discrete/categorized entities.
+- A histogram in Excel is not useful for showcasing discrete/categorized entities.

 Things to Remember

-- The Histograms are based on area and not the height of bars.
+- The histograms are based on the area and not the height of bars.

-- It is a column-based chart that shows frequency data and is useful to depict continuous data.
+- It is a column-based chart that shows frequency data and is useful for depicting continuous data.

 - While working on the histograms, one must ensure that the bins are not too small or too large.
-Doing so might lead to incorrect observations.
+However, doing so might lead to incorrect observations.

-- There is no “ideal” number of bins, and different bin sizes can reveal different features of the data.
+- There is no “ideal” number of bins, and different bin sizes reveal various data features.

-- The number of bins k can be assigned directly or can be calculated from a suggested bin width has
+- The number of bins k can be assigned directly or can be calculated from a suggested bin width that has:

 which takes the square root of the number of data points in the sample.

-This has been a guide to Histogram Chart in Excel.
-Here we discuss its uses and how to create Histogram in Excel along with excel example and downloadable excel templates.
-You may also look at these useful functions in excel –
+This article is a guide to Histogram Chart in Excel.
+Here, we discuss its uses and how to create a histogram in Excel, along with Excel examples and downloadable Excel templates.
+You may also look at these useful functions in Excel: –